-If you are reporting prior year contributions under USERRA (see the TIP above Code D on page 15 and Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) makeup amounts to a pension planon page 10), you may report in box 14 makeup amounts for nonelective employer contributions, voluntary after-tax contributions, required employee contributions, and employer matching contributions.
+If you are reporting prior year contributions under USERRA (see the TIP above Code D in Box 12-Codes and Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) makeup amounts to a pension plan), you may report in box 14 makeup amounts for nonelective employer contributions, voluntary after-tax contributions, required employee contributions, and employer matching contributions.
 Report such amounts separately for each year.
-Railroad employers, see page 9.